Seu IP: Sem dados · Seu status: ProtegidoDesprotegidoSem dados

 Encrypted DNS traffic explained

-Encrypting DNS traffic allows you to browse the internet with more security and privacy.
+Encrypting DNS traffic allows you to browse the internet securely and privately.
 Domain name system (DNS) requests are essential for accessing websites, but malicious actors can sometimes spy on this traffic or even tamper with it, redirecting you to malware-ridden servers.
 In this article, we explain how DNS encryption can protect you from those risks.

 Encrypted DNS traffic explained